evenrev1/evenmat/README.md

  CROSSREFERENCES are used a lot, so a download of it all is recommended.
-Downloading just one function might send you back here searching for it's required functions.
+Downloading just one function might send you back here searching for its required functions.

  Updates at [https://github.com/evenrev1/evenmat.git](https://github.com/evenrev1/evenmat.git)